Eyelash extensions aren’t cheap; period. Given the investment, perhaps you’re wondering about ways to save on the costs of getting lash extensions.

-Read on to find out which type of false eyelashes can be reused and why can’t lash extensions be reused.
-You’ll also learn how to extend the lifespan of your fake lashes to prevent them from shedding prematurely.
+Read on to find out which type of false eyelashes can be reused and how many times.

 Let’s get started!

-There are 4 reasons that explain why eyelash extensions can’t be reused:
+There are 4 reasons explain why eyelash extensions can’t be reused:

-This doesn’t mean all eyelashes shed at the same time.
-In fact, most eyelashes fall off at different times and you can lose one to five eyelashes per day throughout the growth cycle.
+This doesn’t mean all eyelashes are shed at the same time.
+Most eyelashes fall off at different times and you can lose one to five eyelashes per day throughout the growth cycle.

 Most people go about their day and never notice when they shed an eyelash.
 That’s why you can’t go around collecting lash extensions that keep falling off your eyes.
 You would be lucky to catch one or two eyelash extensions at most!